SAVE/EXPORT FILE FORMATS

 - Select MIDI on the Export Project Dialog and press Start.

 - Don't save your project in this state you will lose the original Channel settings.
 Save to a new project if required.

 NOTE: MIDI is not an audio format.
-If your media player can play MIDI files it is using the synthesizer/sampler built into your audio interface to create audio from the MIDI data.
+If your media player can play MIDI files it is using the synthesizer/sampler built into your audio device to create audio from the MIDI data.